-Ten or fifteen years ago, Web Designer would be the hottest freelancing profession.
+Ten or fifteen years ago, Web Designer would been the hottest freelancing profession.
 But then, suddenly the field was overflowing with graphic designers venturing into web design, and revenues took a race to the bottom.
 Don’t fret though: the 2010’s equivalent of a “Web Designer” would be the UX Designer (or UX Expert) job — that is, someone who’s not just good at designing web pages in Photoshop and HTML/CSS, but also understands all the subtleties that make for a good interaction design.
 (UX, by the way, stands for “User Experience”).

-If you’re fluent in desktop, mobile and other alternative user interfaces (wearables, VR, voice, etc.), you know your way around prototyping tools, and you have a sense for user interface design that goes beyond aesthetics, you should definitely consider starting your own UX Design consultancy business.
+If you’re fluent in desktop, mobile, and other alternative user interfaces (wearables, VR, voice, etc.), you know your way around prototyping tools, and you have a sense for user interface design that goes beyond aesthetics, you should definitely consider starting your own UX Design consultancy business.

 Graphic designers used to be all the rage in the late eighties to early nineties.
 Then the web happened, and everybody wanted to be a web designer.
 Then, that market got saturated too.
 And now?

-If you have a distinctive style and know your way along the many varieties of design work, you can still make it as a freelance graphic designer today.
+If you have a distinctive style and know your way along with the many varieties of design work, you can still make it as a freelance graphic designer today.
 And if you manage to make a name for yourself in the advertising business, you’re golden.

-If you are a social person, enjoy helping and taking care of others, and have the skills it takes (e.g. are a registered nurse, took a nanny training course, etc.) it can be a very rewarding, with many self-employment opportunities that pay well too.
+If you are a social person, enjoy helping and taking care of others, and have the skills it takes (e.g. are a registered nurse, took a nanny training course, etc.) it can be very rewarding, with many self-employment opportunities that pay well too.

-And even if you don’t have the skills, there are several related care providing opportunities that don’t require you to have any specific qualifications.
+And even if you don’t have the skills, there are several related care-providing opportunities that don’t require you to have any specific qualifications.
 Plus, getting those skills in the first place, is not that hard to achieve, with many schools and institutions providing related courses at very affordable rates.